 Uncertainty quantification for graph-valued data aims to produce a set of plausible graphs rather than a single prediction.
 Although random graph models are well studied \citep{frieze2015introduction}, parametric approaches are often unrealistic in practice, especially for attributed graphs.
 Non-parametric methods therefore provide a more flexible alternative.

-In this paper, we choose the agnostic, distribution free, and post-training framework of Conformal Prediction (CP).
-Conformal Prediction \citep{shafer2008tutorial,fontana2023conformal} provides finite-sample coverage guarantees under minimal assumptions, requiring only exchangeability of the data, and can be applied on top of any pre-trained predictor without modifying the training procedure.
+In this paper, we adopt Conformal Prediction (CP), an agnostic, distribution free, and post-training framework\footnote{The code is available at \url{https://github.com/gabrielmelo00/GraphConf}.}.
+CP \citep{shafer2008tutorial,fontana2023conformal} provides finite-sample coverage guarantees under minimal assumptions, requiring only exchangeability of the data, and can be applied on top of any pre-trained predictor without modifying training.
 Extending CP to graph-valued outputs raises several fundamental challenges.
 Even in the multivariate Euclidean setting, constructing informative conformal sets is known to be difficult due to the curse of dimensionality and the lack of natural orderings \citep{dheur2025unified,kondratyev2025neural,thurin2025optimal}.
 These challenges are amplified in the graph setting, where outputs live in a highly structured, non-Euclidean, and combinatorial space.